stackabletech/actions/run-integration-test/README.md

         nodes: 3
 ```

+The platform is specified using a platform pair, which consists of the name of the Kubernetes
+distribution and version, eg. `rke2-1.31.2`.
+Each distribution supports different instance types
+based on the cloud vendor machine names.
+This mapping is done via the `instances.yml` file.
+Based
+on this file, the following distributions are supported: `eks`, `gke`, `aks`, `kind`, `k3s`, `rke2`.
+There is no mapping for `oke` yet.

+Supported Kubernetes version can be inspected on the official Replicated documentation
+[page][supported-clusters].
+Supported architectures are `amd64` and `arm64`.

 ### Profiles

 Profiles allow for a variety of pre-configured runners and strategies.
 A profile can be chosen when